 1 of 10 • Abbat Joseph Pothier (1835–1923)

 Chosen by Pope Pius X to be president of the Pontifical Commission on Gregorian Chant, Dom Pothier had been a monk at Solesmes Abbey and worked on plainsong under Abbat Guéranger.
 Father Angelo De Santi called him “master of us all,” because (almost single-handedly) he restored the authentic Gregorian rhythm, the authentic Gregorian pitches, and even—helped by a Belgian printer—invented the ‘form’ of the Gregorian fonts still used today, even by his enemies!
 Dom Pothier published an obscene amount of books, and copied tons of ancient by hand, both diastematic and adiastematic.
 According to Dom Guépin: “The maestro made everything by hand, and made up for the imperfection of his equipment by patience and the ingenious procedures he invented; he also acted as an illustrator and decorated his work with vignettes, illuminated capitals, tailpieces, even full-page illustrations representing the mysteries of the Annunciation and Christmas.”
 Dom Pothier served as Sub-Prior of the Abbey of Solesmes from 1862–1863 and from 1866–1893.
 Then he was appointed superior of Saint Martin’s Abbey in Ligugé.
 Finally, in 1898, Pothier became Abbat of Saint Wandrille in Normandy (a monastery founded in 649AD, which Pothier had revived in 1895).
 During France’s deplorable persecution of priests, Pothier found refuge for his community in Belgium for a period of time.
 Many interesting stories, a biography, and photographs of Dom Pothier can be found at this link.
 His brother, Dom Alphonse Pothier, was also a Benedictine monk and—as far as I can tell—remained at the Abbey of Solesmes until his death.
 Dom Pothier’s chief collaborators were both monks from the Abbey of Solesmes: (1) Dom Paul Jausions, who died in 1870 at the young age of 35 while visiting Indiana; (2) Dom Raphael Andoyer, whom Pothier appointed as a voting member of the Pontifical Commission on Gregorian Chant when it came time to prepare the ANTIPHONALE for publication.
 A veritable goldmine of electrifyingly sensational documents are waiting to be discovered (and translated) in the form of Dom Pothier’s letters, housed at the Abbey of Saint Wandrille.
-For example, according to Jean-Pierre Noiseux, Archive 1W40 holds 90 letters from Dr. Peter Wagner to Dom Pothier written between 1893 and 1913.
+For example, according to Jean-Pierre Noiseux, Archive 1W40 holds ninety (90) letters from Dr. Peter Wagner to Dom Pothier written between 1893 and 1913.
 At the beginning of each meeting of the Pontifical Commission on Gregorian Chant, Abbat Pothier would sing through the plainsong pieces about to be discussed.
 If only those moments had been recorded!
 Father Ralph March (d.
 2016) wrote: “If any single man could deserve the title father of the renewed chant it would be Dom Joseph Pothier.”
+In January of 1924, Amédée Gastoué published a summary of Dom Pothier’s life.

 In support of Abbat Pothier: